The Power of Group Therapy in Addiction Recovery

 Learning from Others’ Experiences

-In addiction treatment, you learn what does and does not work for your individual journeys while you and your group share your experiences to learn from one another.
-Sharing experiences can help you and your peers explore different coping mechanisms while finding solidarity in your recovery journeys.
-Together, you work through your unhealthy behaviors and thoughts to heal and grow past your substance abuse
+In treatment for substance use disorders, you learn more about yourself and what does or does not work for your individual journey.
+However, it is important to share experiences in group therapy sessions to learn from each other as well.
+Sharing experiences can help you and your peers explore different coping skills while finding solidarity in your recovery journeys.
+In this safe space together, you work through your unhealthy behaviors and thoughts to heal and grow past your substance abuse.

 Developing Essential Social Skills

-Group therapy also helps you build life skills, specifically communication.
-You learn how to listen to others, communicate your thoughts and feelings in a productive way, and create a safe and welcoming space for all to participate.
-Strengthening life skills is important in recovery, and Red Rock Recovery Center makes sure that you improve all areas of your life so you can leave your treatment program with confidence.
+Group therapy also helps you strengthen life skills, specifically your communication skills.
+You learn how to listen to others, communicate your thoughts and feelings in a productive way, and create a welcoming, safe space for all group members.
+Red Rock Recovery Center makes sure that you improve all areas of your life, whether that’s addressing addiction needs, mental health concerns, or general life skills, so you can leave your treatment program with confidence.

 Types of Group Therapy Programs at Red Rock Recovery